pavelanni/python-vacation/docs/Python_vacation_day02.md

 Here is your order: base product:  coffee , flavor:  sweetstrawberry , topping:  sweetstrawberry
 ```

 "Wait!
 It got it all wrong!
-I asked for chocolate with blueberry and it gave me coffee with sweetstraberry!"
+I asked for chocolate with blueberry and it gave me coffee with sweetstrawberry!"

 "First of all, let me ask you: 'Who is that 'it' you are talking about?'"